Hintertux Glacier

 The Hintertux Glacier (Hintertuxer Gletscher) is the tourist name for the glaciers of the Gefrorene-Wand-Kees, also called the Tuxer Ferner, and the nearby Riepenkees at the top of the Tuxertal, a side valley of the Zillertal in the Austrian state of Tyrol.
 Both glaciers are accessed by gondola and chair lifts and is one of only two ski resorts in the world offering skiing 365 days a year (the other being Zermatt in Switzerland).
 At its highest point the ski region reaches a height of 3250 m in the saddle between the peaks of the Gefrorene-Wand-Spitzen.
 Hintertux glacier is one of the most popular glaciers in Austria.
 It is open all year round with skiing in the winter, and hiking activities in the summer.
+In 2017, the glacier was included in the music video of Ed Sheeran's song, Perfect, which shows a romantic story.

 Ice

 The ice of the Hintertux Glacier is up to 120 m thick at its deepest point.
 It has a length of about 4 km, but this varies annually by up to 40 m.
 As a result, the lifts have to be moved several times a year so that the masts remain vertical.
 The glacier contains up to about 190 million cubic metres of ice.